pyvista/pyvista/docs/core/lights.rst

 Positional lights with a :py:attr:`cone_angle` of less than 90 degrees are known as spotlights.
 Spotlights are unidirectional and they make full use of beam shaping properties, namely :py:attr:`exponent` and attenuation.
-Non-spotlight positional lights, however, act like a point source located in the real-world position of the light, shining in all directions of space.
+Non-spotlight positional lights, however, act like point sources located in the real-world position of the light, shining in all directions of space.
 They display attenuation with distance from the source, but their beam is isotropic in space.
-In contrast, directional lights act as infinitely distant point sources, so they are unidirectional and they do not attenuate.
+In contrast, directional lights act as infinitely distant point sources, so they are unidirectional but they do not attenuate.

 API reference